 One of the most famous viewpoints in Budapest is Fisherman’s Bastion.
-This curious monument stands on Buda Hill overlooking the Danube and Pest, the eastern half of the Hungarian capital.
+This curious monument stands on Castle Hill overlooking the Danube and Pest, the eastern half of the Hungarian capital.
 It is clearly a must when visiting Budapest.

-Climbing a hill like Buda Hill is often rewarding.
+Climbing a hill like Castle Hill is often rewarding.
 The view of the Hungarian Parliament, the Danube and its bridges, and the rest of the city from there is truly magical.
 That is why it has become one of the most popular places in Budapest.

 Budapest viewpoint